 Users of any addictive substance find it is incredibly difficult to quit.
 The environment in which you are in is vital to your recovery.
-Going to rehab centers such as Silver Sands Recovery can drastically change someone’s life.
+Going to rehab centers in Arizona such as Silver Sands Recovery can drastically change someone’s life.
 Removing yourself from this situation, even for several hours a day, increases your chances of becoming and staying clean.

 Silver Sands Recovery offers a variety of services including detox referrals, 12-step recovery, holistic addiction treatment, dual diagnosis, extended care, and outdoor therapy.
 We provide you with the time and resources to realize what is truly important in life.
 Our facility provides not only a place to physically recover from withdrawal symptoms, but also allows you to heal emotionally.
 In between treatment and meetings, you will have the opportunity to enjoy your life again.

 Customized Treatment for Heroin Addiction

 We implement the 12 step program in conjunction with holistic healing.
 During this program, patients recognize that they need to put their faith in a higher power, not even necessarily a religious one, but one that can assist them in healing and moving in the right direction.

 If you are seeking heroin addiction treatment in Arizona, contact Silver Sands Recovery.
 We have reputable staff, a great environment to get clean, and resources that will be life-changing.
 While it may be a daunting and difficult decision to seek help, following through is the right decision.
 Contact us today to start your road to recovery.

 About the author: